laronson/aiNewsSummaryGenerator/README.md

 Anthropic Client Parameters:

 - Model: claude-3-haiku-20240307
 - System Description: You are working as a blogger trying to summarize the AI news of the day.
+When you answer, do not add any extra text.
+Just respond with the summary.
 - Messaging Role: user
-- Prompt: Here are some headlines realated to AI from todays news, can you write me a one paragraph summary of what is happening today?
-Please do not add any extra text.
-Just tell me the summary.\n{headlines}
+- Prompt: Here are some headlines realated to AI from todays news, can you write me a one paragraph summary of what is happening today?\n{headlines}

 ## Application External Requirements